 - What is the General Price List?

-PEOPLE’S MEMORIAL is a leader in offering simple, dignified cremation and burial arrangements since 1939.
+People's Memorial has been a leader in advocating for and educating about simple, dignified cremation and burial arrangements since 1939.

 Our contracted funeral providers are selected for their quality of service and business integrity.

-With PEOPLE’S MEMORIAL you will receive no sales pressure at any point in the process and there are no surprises in our pricing.
+With People's Memorial, you will receive no sales pressure at any point in the process and there are no surprises in our negotiated member pricing.

-Whatever plan you choose includes the items necessary for that type of service–so we do not offer a cremation plan that does not include the requisite containers or a burial plan that does not include a casket.
+Whichever plan you choose includes the items necessary for that type of service.
+Our cremation and burial plans include the requisite container or casket.

-Unlike some funeral homes, we do not charge you extra if you die at home or outside of business hours.
+Members are not charged extra if you die at home or outside of business hours.

-What is the difference between PEOPLE’S MEMORIAL™ Association, and The Co-op Funeral Home?
+What is the difference between People's Memorial Association and The Co-op Funeral Home?

-PEOPLE’S MEMORIAL™ Association is a 501(c)(3) non-profit membership organization which was founded in 1939 to provide consumer education and advocacy.
-All gifts to PEOPLE'S MEMORIAL are fully tax deductible.
+People's Memorial Association is a 501(c)(3) non-profit membership organization which was founded in 1939 to provide consumer education and advocacy.
+All gifts to People's Memorial Association are fully tax deductible.